We are no longer accepting applications for the 2017-18 cohort.

-- Commit to completing all the components of the program in the fellowship year;
+- commit to completing all the components of the program in the fellowship year; and

-- Secure the backing of your school head (including financial support); and
+- secure the backing of your school head (including financial support).

 All participants at NAIS member schools are welcome to participate in the fellowship program.
 NAIS has an institutional commitment to the principles of diversity.
 In that spirit, NAIS does not discriminate in violation of the law on the basis of race, religion, creed, color, sexual orientation, age, physical challenge, nation of origin, gender, or any other characteristic.